 Nephrology

-Kidneys are bean shaped organs about 10 to 12 cm in length situated on either side of the backbone.
-Each kidney comprises of approximately 1 million nephronswhich are the functional units, primarily involved in filtration of wastes besides many other functions.
+Kidneys are bean-shaped organs about 10 to 12 cm in length, situated on either side of the backbone.
+Each kidney comprises approximately 1 million nephrons, which are the functional units primarily involved in the filtration of wastes, among many other functions.

-CKD is an abnormality in kidney function of more than three months duration.
-This results in accumulation of waste products and water in the body.
-It is very often progressive with gradual worsening of the kidney function leading to end stage kidney disease necessitating dialysis or transplantation.
+CKD is an abnormality in kidney function lasting more than three months.
+This results in the accumulation of waste products and water in the body.
+It is often progressive, with gradual worsening of kidney function leading to end-stage kidney disease, necessitating dialysis or transplantation.

 Some of the common causes are

-If you have high blood pressure or uncontrolled diabetes or a family history of kidney disease, you may be at risk for developing CKD.
-Periodic screening tests in such high risk group will help in early detection of CKD.
-Appropriate medical advice in early stages of CKD may prevent rapid deterioration of kidney function and delay dialysis.
+If you have high blood pressure, uncontrolled diabetes, or a family history of kidney disease, you may be at risk for developing CKD.
+Periodic screening tests in such high-risk groups will help in the early detection of CKD.
+Appropriate medical advice in the early stages of CKD may prevent rapid deterioration of kidney function and delay dialysis.

-Early stages of CKD are very often silent without any symptoms.
-The only way to know is by simple blood and urine tests that indicate the accumulation of wastes in blood or leakage of proteins/albumin in the urine.
-Some tests may have to be done at periodic intervals to track the level of your kidney function.
+Early stages of CKD are often silent, without any symptoms.
+The only way to know is through simple blood and urine tests that indicate the accumulation of waste in the blood or leakage of proteins/albumin in the urine.
+Some tests may need to be done at periodic intervals to track the level of your kidney function.

-Some medications may have adverse effects on kidney function while some may require a dose alteration.
-It is best to discus with your doctor all the medicines with their doses.
+Some medications may have adverse effects on kidney function, while others may require dose adjustments.
+It is best to discuss all your medicines and their dosages with our kidney specialist.

 Diet needs to be controlled.
-It should include less salt, water and low in proteins.
-Alcohol in small amounts may be permissible while smoking can worsen the kidney damage and steps to quit should be taken.
+It should include less salt, more water, and be low in proteins.
+Alcohol in small amounts may be permissible, while smoking can worsen kidney damage, and steps to quit should be taken.

 Some patients may continue with stable kidney function for years without requiring dialysis.
 Others may show relentless worsening and reach a stage necessitating dialysis.